DefCon-007/UtiloBot-New/README.md

 ## Build

-This bot is hosted on AWS Lambda for better scalability and less maintainance.
+This bot is hosted on Google cloud functions for better scalability and less maintainance.

 The project is based on Python 3.6, make sure you have the correct python version by using `python --version` or `python3 --version`.